#SeeCC: Top Places for Birding in the Coastal Bend

 The flats along the causeway may be awash with herons, egrets (look for Reddish), pelicans, and shorebirds.
 Toward the west end of the causeway you will notice an area of beach that is protected for nesting Black Skimmers.
 The skimmers and their young may be seen here in summer, and also look for nesting Least Terns and Wilson’s Plovers.

-This site are best birded on a falling tide, so be sure to check the tide tables that are published in the local newspaper.
+This site is best birded on a falling tide, so be sure to check the tide tables that are published in the local newspaper.
 Few tidal flats along the central coast can boast of a birdlife spectacle equal to Oso Bay.
 Thousands of waterbirds pack these shallow waters, and a sunset here in winter should be unforgettable.

 As you walk the nature trail that follows the Oso Bay shoreline, inspect the tidal flats here for Piping and Snowy plover, and watch for flocks of Roseate Spoonbills in the shallow waters of Oso Bay itself.